 In the Institute’s book, we show with an overwhelming preponderance of the evidence that Alzheimer’s Disease is a Lifestyle, nutritional, microbiota, oronasal and toxicity challenge that can be both prevented and reversed with Holistic savoir-faire.
 By focusing on the holistic approach, the immune system gets stronger and is better able to clear the body of amyloid proteins, just like it clears cancer, senescent and endometriosis cells as well as bacteria pathogens, in particular those that produce LPS and amyloid proteins.

-The gut microbiota as the source of a large amount of amyloid, LPS, and other toxins necessarily contributes to systemic inflammation and disruption of physiological barriers, including the blood brain barrier.
+The gut microbiota is a significant source of bacterial amyloid, LPS, and other toxins that contribute to systemic inflammation and the disruption of physiological barriers, including the blood brain barrier.
 Bacteria and their metabolites can move from the gastrointestinal tract and the oronasal cavity to the CNS, especially in the elderly.
-Bacterial amyloids act as prion protein cross-seeding misfolding and enhancing native amyloid aggregation.
+It has been shown that bacterial amyloids act as prion protein that enhance native amyloid aggregation in the CNS .
 Gut microbiota products prime microglia, enhancing inflammatory response in the CNS, which in turn results in pathologic microglial function, increased neurotoxicity and impaired amyloid clearance.

-The fact that scientists have been able to reverse key symptoms of Alzheimer’s disease with only fecal transplants (source) is one of many other pieces of evidence that show that modern medicine and pharmaceutical companies have been wasting precious time and billions of dollars fighting amyloid and tau proteins while missing key immunological and microbiota pathways that promote Alzheimer’s disease and other neurological disorders.
+The fact that scientists have been able to reverse key symptoms of Alzheimer’s disease with only fecal transplants (source) is one of many other pieces of evidence that show that modern medicine and pharmaceutical companies have been wasting precious time and billions of dollars fighting antimicrobial amyloid and tau proteins while missing key immunological, microbiota and oro-nasal pathways that promote Alzheimer’s disease and other neurological disorders.